On a representation of partially-distinguishable populations: Alternative formulation

-The simplicity of this integer-valued measure formulation comes from the fact that the state space does not actually appear in the equations, allowing for more flexibility in the expressed quantity.
-This formulation has been used in \cite{Delande2016_DISP} in the context of Bayesian data assimilation for multi-object systems.
-Yet, it is sometimes necessary to assess events for the stochastic population at the level of the individual state space $\boX$.
-A second alternative would be to express the stochastic representation on a product space based on $\boX$, by collapsing the two levels of probabilistic structures considered so far.
-This formulation has been used for expressing Bayesian data-assimilation algorithms in \cite{Delande2014_SensorControl,Delande2016_Space} and for deriving approximate solutions \cite{Houssineau2016_HISP} used in \cite{Pailhas2016,Houssineau2015_SMC}.
+The simplicity of this integer-valued measure formulation comes from the fact that the state space does not actually appear in the equations, thereby allowing for more flexibility in the expressed quantity.